Paloma Cocktail Recipe

 Method

-1. Pour salt onto a plate, rub outer rim of a lowball glass with lime rind, and roll glass in salt until coated.
+1. Pour salt onto a plate, rub outer rim of a lowball glass with lime rind, and roll rim of glass in salt until coated.

-2. Add tequila, grapefruit juice, lime juice, and cubed ice to salt-rimmed glass.
+3. Add tequila, grapefruit juice, and lime juice to rimmed glass.

 4. Top with grapefruit soda.